Joystream/community-repo/community-roadmap/LeadsJD.md

 **Responsibilities**

-- MaximizingForum group scores (will be provided by the Council)
+- Maximizing Forum group scores (will be provided by the Council)
 - Preparing reports
 - Moderating group's Discord channel and updating Notion page
 - Managing budget